UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/DSH_Cluster.md

 ![WinSCP](img/WinSCP1.png)

-THe file Protocol *must* be **SCP**, as the other options are not available for the moment.
+The file Protocol *must* be **SCP**, as the other options are not available for the moment.
 Then press **Login** to connect.
 The first time you connect to a server you will see a message like this:

 ![WinSCP](img/WinSCP2.png)